wso2/docs-updates/en/docs/updates/wso2-registry-web-portal.md

 ![Registry login page](../assets/img/updates/registry-portal-login-page.png)

+!!!
+Note
-**Note** : If you are already logged in to your WSO2 account, that session will automatically authenticate you with the container registry.
+    If you are already logged in to your WSO2 account, that session will automatically authenticate you with the container registry.
 However, keep in mind that the user and system tokens generated from the WSO2 Support Portal are not valid for logging into the web portal.

 ### **Browsing Products and Projects**

 Upon logging in, the view is filtered based on your active WSO2 product subscriptions.
 You will see projects associated with your account.

 1. **Dashboard**: The main page displays a list of Projects.
-Each Project corresponds to a WSO2 Product (e.g., wso2-apim, wso2-is etc.).
+Each Project corresponds to a WSO2 Product (e.g., `wso2-apim`, `wso2-is` etc.).

     ![Project dashboard](../assets/img/updates/registry-portal-project-dashboard.png)